stargate-bukkit/Stargate-Bukkit/README.md

 ## Using a gate:

-- Right click the sign to choose a destination (not needed for Fixed gates, undefined gates).
+- Right-click the sign to choose a destination (not needed for Fixed gates, undefined gates).
-- Right click the activator to open up a portal.
+- Right-click the activator to open up a portal.
 - Step through.

 ## Custom Gate Layouts